jrcomey/jrcomey.github.io/index.md

 layout: default
 ---

-This is a dev blog detailing engineering projects by Jack Comey.
+This is a developer blog detailing engineering projects by Jack Comey.

-All work is my own unless stated otherwise.
+All work is my own, unless stated otherwise.

 For highlights of my work, please [click here](./another-page.html).